 Whatever it is I’m certain it will be delicious!

-If you’re freezing the meatballs allow them to cool completely and freeze them in a large freezer bag.
+Yes!
+These meatballs freeze exceptionally well.
+Allow them to cool completely.
+Then freeze fully cooked meatballs in a single layer on a baking sheet, transfer them to a freezer bag.
 They’re best when used within 2-3 months.

 For meal prepping lunches for the week use some PBA free Tupperware containers or order some of these glass or plastic meal prep containers from our friends over at Amazon.